Modeling behaviors is the best way to teach your child good manners

-Believe it or not, you begin teaching manners at birth, but you don’t call them that.
+Believe it or not, you begin to teach your child good manners at birth, but you don’t call them that.
 The root of good manners is respect for another person; and the root of respect is sensitivity.
 Sensitivity is one of the most valuable qualities you can instill into your child — and it begins in infancy.
 The sensitive infant will naturally become the respectful child who, because he cares for another’s feelings, will naturally become a well-mannered person.
 His politeness will be more creative and more heartfelt than anything he could have learned from a book of etiquette.
 In recent years it has become socially correct to teach children to be “assertive.”
 Being assertive is healthy as long as it doesn’t override politeness and good manners.

 Even two-year-olds can learn to say “please” and “thank you.”
 Even though they don’t yet understand the social graciousness of these words, the toddler concludes that “please” is how you get what you want and “thank you” is how you end an interaction.
 At least you’ve planted these social niceties into your child’s vocabulary; later they will be used with the understanding that they make others feel good about helping you.
 When you ask your toddler to give you something, open with “please” and close with “thank you.”
 Even before the child grasps the meaning of these words she learns they are important because mommy and daddy use them a lot and they have such nice expressions on their faces when they say these words.
 Children parrot these terms and understand their usefulness long before they understand their meaning.